 - If you can’t boil bottles, sterilise them in commercially prepared disinfecting solutions.
 Follow the instructions on the manufacturer’s label.

 - If you have electricity, run bottles through the dishwasher.

 - Don’t use the microwave oven to warm up your baby’s bottle, as you risk scalding.
 It is fine to give your baby cold milk.

 Your family should devise an emergency plan in case of interruptions to power or gas.
 Suggestions include:

-- Keep emergency numbers by the telephone.
+- Keep emergency numbers in your mobile phone and also have a list by the landline telephone.

 - Ensure that any medication is accessible.

 - Your radio should be portable and battery-operated.

 - Make sure each member of the household knows to turn off electrical appliances and unplug sensitive equipment when there is a blackout.